Minangkabau diaspora: Influences

+Influences in Malaysian and Singaporean culture

-They are also great influence developing Malaysian culture, mainly language, culinary, music, and martial art.
+They are also great influence developing Malaysian and Singaporean culture, mainly language, culinary, music, and martial art.
 Zainal Abidin Ahmad was a Minangkabau writer who modernized the Malay language.
-Muzammil Alias who goes by the stage name Waris is credited for giving fresh breathe to Minang culture in Malaysia.
+Caklempong, the musical tradition instrument, was brought to Malaysia by the Minangkabau people as early as the 14th century.
+Muzammil Alias who goes by the stage name Waris is credited for giving fresh breathe to Minang culture in Malaysia as well as Saiful Bahri who wrote the lyrics the Selangor state anthem and Malaccan state anthem.
+Who cannot be forgotten is Zubir Said, who composed Majulah Singapura (the national anthem of Singapore).

 Rendang and Lemang, the traditional cuisine of Minangkabau, also popular in Malaysia as well as Singapore.
-Andalas University historian, Prof. Gusti Asnan suggests that rendang began to spread across the region when Minangkabau merchants and migrant workers began to trade and migrate to Malacca in the 16th century.
-Caklempong, the musical tradition instrument, was brought to Malaysia by the Minangkabau people as early as the 14th century.
+Andalas University historian, Prof. Gusti Asnan suggests that rendang began to spread across the region when Minangkabau merchants and workers began to trade and migrate to Malacca in the 16th century.
+Currently, Minangkabau restaurant, known as Nasi Padang Restaurant, is one of the most visible food stalls in Malaysia and Singapore.

 Present-day, Malay inhabitants in Negeri Sembilan and northern Melaka practiced the Minangkabau system of adat perpatih.
 As opposed to adat temenggung, adat perpatih system has been studied and analysed extensively by many scholars.

 Occupations

-Many Minangkabau have established themselves as merchants, writers, government employees and white collar workers in the places that they have settled.
-A number of them work as merchant, artisans, teachers, preachers, and also in the field of medicine.
-SM Nasimuddin SM Amin and Mokhzani Mahathir were the example of a very successful Minangkabau businessman.
-Many Overseas Minangkabaus are affiliated to the Muhammadiyah Islamic organisation.
-In the cities, they are greatly involved with the mosque activities as well as the modern Moslem organisation.
-They are also present in the field of academics and many Overseas Minangkabaus hold posts as rector, dean and headmasters in high schools.
+Many Minangkabau have established themselves as government employees and white collar workers in the places that they have settled.
+A number of them work as doctors, artisans, authors, journalist, politicians, preachers, and merchants.
+In addition to restaurateurs, a significant number of Minangkabau merchants were involved in textile, financial, hotel and hospital industry.
+Most of the traditional markets in Indonesia's major cities are occupied by Minang textile traders.
+Hasyim Ning, Abdul Latief, Basrizal Koto, Nasimuddin Amin and Kamarudin Meranun were the figure of successful Minangkabau businessmen.

+They are also present in the field of academics and many Overseas Minangkabaus hold posts as rectors, deans and headmasters in high schools.
 After Indonesian independence, Minangkabau people migrated as skilled professionals to the Australia, Japan, Europe, and the United States.

-Organizations
+Organisations

+Many Overseas Minangkabaus are affiliated to the modern Muslim organisations, i.e. Muhammadiyah, Perti and Indonesian Ulema Council.
+In the cities, they are greatly involved with the mosque activities as well as the management of modern Muslim organisation.
+Several times the general chairman of Muhammadiyah and Indonesian Ulema Council as well as almost all of the chairman of Perti were held by Minangkabau migrants.

-Today, most of the kanagarian (literally 'little state") in Minangkabau have an overseas link.
-They have branches and are found in all the big cities in the Malay Archipelago as well in Thailand, the United States and Europe.
+For local institution, most of the kanagarian (literally 'little state") in Minangkabau have an overseas organisation.
+They have branches and are found in the big cities in the Malay Archipelago.
+Several nagari with quite a large number of migrants also have branches in Australia and the United States.
 Their objectives are the promotion of the social, physical, intellectual, cultural and general welfare of its members.